Module index_map_type¶

 rank-2 indexing array whose first dimension had extent equal to n.
 A

-similar description hold for the output localized pair (l_count,
+similar description holds for the output localized pair (l_count,

 l_index) which is indexed by the domain local index set and takes